InZidiuZ/op-framework-issue-tracker/.github/ISSUE_TEMPLATE/phone_bug.md

 ---
 name: Phone Bug Report
-about: When filing a bug report make sure to fill in all information.
+about: When filing a bug report make sure to fill in all information as detailed as you possibly can.
 title: '[Phone Bug] GIVE ME A TITLE'
 labels: bug, phone
 ---